Kusuma-1004/aws-cloud-practitioner/projects/ec2-launch/README.md

 # EC2 Launch with Terraform

-Launches a t2.micro EC2 instance using AWS free-tier eligible AMI.
+Launches a t2.micro EC2 instance using AWS free-tier eligible.

 ## Prerequisites